Primary color: Additive models

 A photograph of the red, green, and blue elements (subpixels) of an LCD.
 Additive mixing explains how light from these colored elements can be used for photorealistic color image reproduction.

 The perception elicited by multiple light sources co-stimulating the same area of the retina is additive, i.e., predicted via summing the spectral power distributions (the intensity of each wavelength) of the individual light sources assuming a color matching context.
 For example, a purple spotlight on a dark background could be matched with coincident blue and red spotlights that are both dimmer than the purple spotlight.
 If the intensity of the purple spotlight was doubled it could be matched by doubling the intensities of both the red and blue spotlights that matched the original purple.
-The principles of additive color mixing are embodied in Grassmann's laws.
+The principles of additive color mixing are embodied in Grassmannn's laws.
 Additive mixing is sometimes described as "additive color matching" to emphasize the fact the predictions based on additivity only apply assuming the color matching context.
 Additivity relies on assumptions of the color matching context such as the match being in the foveal field of view, under appropriate luminance, etc.

 Additive mixing of coincident spot lights was applied in the experiments used to derive the CIE 1931 colorspace (see color space primaries section).
 The original monochromatic primaries of the wavelengths of 435.8 nm (violet), 546.1 nm (green), and 700 nm (red) were used in this application due to the convenience they afforded to the experimental work.

 Small red, green, and blue elements (with controllable brightness) in electronic displays mix additively from an appropriate viewing distance to synthesize compelling colored images.
 This specific type of additive mixing is described as partitive mixing.
 Red, green, and blue light are popular primaries for partitive mixing since primary lights with those hues provide a large color triangle (gamut).

 The exact colors chosen for additive primaries are a compromise between the available technology (including considerations such as cost and power usage) and the need for large chromaticity gamut.
 For example, in 1953 the NTSC specified primaries that were representative of the phosphors available in that era for color CRTs.
 Over decades, market pressures for brighter colors resulted in CRTs using primaries that deviated significantly from the original standard.
 Currently, ITU-R BT.709-5 primaries are typical for high-definition television.